+The primary ingredient in Bounce Powder is cricket flour.
 Cricket flour is made by drying whole crickets and grinding them down to be used for supplemental nutrition or in other foods like bars.
-This means they are minimally processed, easier to digest and don’t contain harsh chemicals.
+This means they are minimally processed, easier to digest, and don’t contain harsh chemicals.

-It takes good!
+It tastes good!
 At least according to our athletes.
 We mix our cricket flour with real ingredients, like cacao, which ensures that Bounce Powder tastes like what’s on the label.

 Often our athletes describe the Bounce Powder flavor to have a mild earthy taste that’s unique compared to other protein powders.
 It’s a taste that our athletes have come to associate with a high-quality nutrition profile.